If you’re interested in an ultrawide display, we highly recommend getting a curved model.

 Disadvantages Of Curved Monitors

 The main disadvantage of curved monitors is the viewing angles as you won’t get the optimal viewing experience unless you’re sitting directly in front of the screen.

-So, if you wish to watch a movie from your bed, and your curved monitor isn’t facing it, the picture quality may not be ideal, especially if the monitor has a VA panel with inferior viewing angles to the IPS technology.
+So, if you wish to watch a movie from your bed, and your curved monitor isn’t facing it, the picture quality may not be ideal, especially if the monitor has a VA panel with inferior viewing angles to IPS technology.

 Naturally, this depends on the monitor’s screen size and curvature as well as the particular angle you’d be looking at the screen.

-Another concern users have with curved monitors is regarding professional use such as architecture, 2D and 3D modeling, and design, but as long as the curvature is not too steep, it won’t be an issue.
+Another concern users have with curved monitors is regarding professional use, such as architecture, 2D and 3D modeling, design, etc., but as long as the curvature is not too steep, it won’t be an issue.

 In the end, the most important thing to consider is the panel quality itself.

-For professional use, you’ll want an IPS panel display for the most accurate colors and widest viewing angles, and all widescreen IPS displays are flat-screen.
+For professional use, you’ll want an IPS panel display for the most accurate colors and widest viewing angles, and almost all widescreen IPS displays are flat-screen.

 When it comes to the ultrawide models, the ones intended for professional use have subtle curvatures precisely for this reason; they eliminate distortion without stretching out the objects which are close to the edges of the screen.